DavidHMoura/DavidHMoura/README.md

 ## 🧠 About Me

 I'm a software engineer focused on building **backend systems with security in mind**.
-My work is centered around **Java and Spring Boot**, where I design **RESTful APIs** with attention to clean architecture, maintainability, and **secure-by-design principles**.
+My work revolves around **Java and Spring Boot**, where I design **RESTful APIs** with attention to clean architecture, maintainability, and **secure-by-design principles**.

-I'm particularly interested in **Application Security (AppSec)** and in understanding how vulnerabilities arise in real-world systems — from authentication and authorization flaws to misconfigurations and insecure defaults.
+I'm particularly interested in **Application Security (AppSec)** and in understanding how vulnerabilities arise in real-world systems — from authentication and authorization flaws to insecure configurations and unsafe defaults.

-I see software development as an **engineering discipline**, where clarity, correctness, and system behavior matter more than trends or tools alone.
+I approach software development as an **engineering discipline**, where clarity, correctness, and system behavior matter more than trends or tools alone.

 ---